ConcaveFi/concave-seed/README.md

 Finally, you can review your smart contract interaction and confirm the transaction.
 Depending on your owner setup, the transaction will have to be confirmed by other signers as well.

+# FEEL FREE TO PING US IN DISCORD IF YOU NEED HELP CLAIMING USING A MULTISIG

 # Developer Notes
 Includes generator used to create merkle root, frontend used to redeem, as well as underlying contracts